vatlab/sos/README.md

 sos run myanalysis.sos --input control1.fasta control2.fasta
 ```

 SoS will ignore step 1 if this step has been run with output `STAR_index/chrName.txt`.
 The same happens to step 2 and 3 so all steps will be ignored if you run the script repeatedly with the same input and processing scripts.
-SoS uses **runtime signature** for each step and will re-run the step if and only if the content or filename of input files or the processing scripts are changed.
+SoS uses **runtime signature** for each step and will re-run the step if and only if the content or filename of input, output files or the processing scripts are changed.

 ### Execute steps in parallel
 SoS allows execution of workflows in parallel.
 Although the three steps of this example has to be